drocheam/optrace/docs/source/usage/elements.rst

    ot.SphereVolume(R=10, pos=[0, 2, 3])

-As for the other volumes the plotting opacity and color can be specified:
+As for the other volumes, the plotting opacity and color can be specified:

 .. testcode::